(15 years and under)

 At 621 metres and the highest point of the island, the 360 degree views from the summit of Mt Hobson are worth the climb!
 Walk through the preciously fragile Kaitoke Wetlands where delicate orchids and sundews sprinkle either side of the track.
 Listen out for the distinctive “u-tick” call of the rare fernbird or spotless crake, the presence of which indicates high wetland health and abundance of food sources.

-Finish off this sensational hike with a rejuvenating soak in some clear, natural hotpools.
+Finish off this sensational hike with a rejuvenating soak in a natural hotpool.

 Day Three: Northern Shores

-This evening we could head to the pub to share a beer with some locals, or take a stroll along the harbour waterfront.
+This evening we might head to the pub to share a beer with some locals, or take a stroll along the harbour waterfront.

 Day Four: Left of Centre